Parliamentary Affairs Minister Rijiju meets Congress chief Kharge

 The minister later shared a picture of the meeting in a post on X.

-Assuming charge of the ministry last week, Rijiju had said there was no need for the government or the opposition to pull each other down on the basis of numerical strength and asserted that he would reach out to everyone for smooth functioning of Parliament.
+Assuming charge of the ministry last week, Rijiju had said there was no need for the government or the opposition to pull each other down based on numerical strength and asserted that he would reach out to everyone for the smooth functioning of Parliament.

 The first session of the 18th Lok Sabha will begin on June 24 during which new members of the Lower House will take oath and the speaker elected.